The Bowl (Cherokee chief): On the move

 In order to enjoy better hunting grounds and escape the pressures of growing white settlements in the southern states, Di'wali led the first large Cherokee emigration west across the Mississippi River in 1794, where he and his followers established a settlement in the Louisiana Territory along the St. Francis River (near present-day New Madrid, Missouri).
 Continued problems with the Osage resulted in efforts to get the Shawnee and Delaware to relocate to Arkansas as well.
 The Osage name for Bowl was Duwali.
 When the tribal government was organized in 1809 with the arrival of additional Old Settlers, he was elected the first Principal Chief of the Cherokee Nation–West.
 In 1812-13, Di'wali moved the people south near present-day Conway, Arkansas.
 Di'wali was succeeded as the Principal Chief of the Cherokee Nation–West in 1813 by Degadoga.

-Responding to the influx of white settlers into the Arkansaw Territory, in the winter of 1819-1820 Di'wali led about 60 Cherokee families into Spanish Texas, settling for two years in northeast Texas along the Red River.
+Responding to the influx of white settlers into the Arkansas Territory, in the winter of 1819-1820 Di'wali led about 60 Cherokee families into Spanish Texas, settling for two years in Northeast Texas along the Red River.
 The community elected Di'wali as Head Chief (ugu).
 With the influx of white settlers into the Red River area, Di'wali once again moved his community, this time to the valley of the Trinity River, near where present-day Dallas lies.
 They moved again the following year into a region fifty miles north of present-day Nacogdoches, Texas.
 At this time, Richard Fields succeeded D'wali as the leader of the "Cherokee and their associated bands."

 After entering into a November 8, 1822 agreement with José Felix Trespalacios, the governor of the Province of Tejas, calling for "peaceful possession" of lands in east Texas, Fields and Di'wali traveled to Mexico City the following winter, and petitioned the Mexican government for a treaty to be allowed to permanently settle there.
 In his 1898 essay, "the Cherokee Nation of Indians," V. O. King reports:

 Enforcement of the 1822 agreement with Mexico was difficult, and on April 15, 1825, a white immigrant, Benjamin Edwards, was given a grant by the Mexican government to settle in Cherokee claimed lands in east Texas.
 The dissatisfaction with the Mexican authorities found an outlet when a number of aggrieved white settlers in nearby Nacogdoches revolted against the Mexican government in what became known as the Fredonian Rebellion.
 While Fields, as red (or war) chief, and John Dunn Hunter, as white (or peace) chief, together opened negotiations with the Fredonian leaders, Di'wali urged the Cherokee not to cooperate with the rebels.
 He believed that loyalty to Mexico would lead to final enforcement of the 1822 treaty and recognition of the Cherokee land claims.
 Di'wali was convincing, and the Cherokee remained loyal to Mexico during the rebellion.
 Fields and Hunter were executed by the Mexican government on May 8, 1827 for their support of the Fredonian Rebellion, and Di'wali succeeded Fields as war chief.